 Enumclaw-Buckley-Burnett-Wilkeson-Carbonado-Orting area substation and transmission conversion

-- Puget Sound Energy completed phase I in October 2009 and phase II in July 2010
+- Puget Sound Energy completed Phase 1 in October 2009 and Phase 2 in July 2010

 To increase reliability and meet growing customer demand for power in the Enumclaw, Buckley, Burnett, Wilkeson, Carbonado and Orting areas, PSE is upgrading the existing 55 kilovolt (kV) substations and transmission line to the now current standard of 115 kV.
 The multi-year project entails converting the voltage of 20.2 miles of transmission line between the cities of Enumclaw and Orting, converting, upgrading or completely rebuilding five substations, and adding a fiber-optic line.

 Electron Heights to Stevenson 115 kV transmission line rebuild, Phase I: PSE rebuilt eight miles of existing 55 kV transmission line to 115 kV line standards from our Stevenson switch, 1035 Stevenson Ave., Enumclaw, to just past our Wilkeson substation, located at 213 Church St. in Wilkeson.
 The new transmission line will not be energized to 115 kV until the project is complete in 2014.

 Electron Heights to Stevenson 115 kV transmission line rebuild, Phase II: PSE rebuilt the final 12.2 miles of existing 55 kV transmission line to 115 kV transmission line standards from our Wilkeson substation to the Electron Heights switching station, 19319 Electron Road, Orting.